viamrobotics/docs/docs/cloud/account.md

   - /fleet/account/
 ---

-The [Viam app](https://app.viam.com/) is a web UI for managing and building machines.
+the [Viam app](https://app.viam.com/) is a web UI for managing and building machines.

 ## Create account and log In